eric-hermosis/learning-dynamics/index.md

 Where $U$ represents the internal energy, $w^1, \dots, w^d$ are extensive parameters of the model known as weights, and $c$ is a constant such that $w^0$ is dimensionless.

-We say that the model is in an equilibrium state [@callen_thermo] if an entropy function $S$ can be defined over it, with units of information, and monotonically increasing with respect to energy, that is:
+We say that the model is in an equilibrium state [@callen_thermo] if an entropy function $S$ can be defined over it, measured in units of information, and monotonically increasing with respect to energy, that is:

 $$
 \frac{\partial S}{\partial U} > 0